typeorm/typeorm/docs/entities.md

 ### Spatial columns

-MS SQL, MySQL / MariaDB, and PostgreSQL all support spatial columns.
+MS SQL, MySQL, MariaDB, PostgreSQL and CockroachDB all support spatial columns.
 TypeORM's support for each varies slightly between databases, particularly as the column names vary between databases.